aksharasoman/notes_ml_projects/SOP for publishing a blog post of an ML Project.md

 		6. Results (snapshot)
 		7. Key takeaways
 		8. Challenges Encountered
 10. Run: git-publish “commit-message” to upload the blog post.
 11. Add blog link to Github Readme
 12. Remove temp files and images that are not required anymore from project folder,Desktop and Downloads.
 13. Do final round of ‘git push’ in codes & blog folders.

+> [!caution] File-naming
+> To include any qmd file other than index.qmd to the listing page, start the file name with in_ eg: ‘in_concepts.qmd’

 ##### Tips
 1. The way obsidian notes are organized during the project implementation: